 So—you want to become a data analyst.
 You’ve done lots of research and decided it’s the career for you—or perhaps you keep hearing about this rather interesting job title and are curious to learn more.
 Either way, you want to know exactly what a career as a data analyst entails and, most importantly, how you can make it happen.

 Well, you’ve come to the right place.
-You can think of this article as your complete data analyst career guide.
+You can think of this article as your complete data analyst roadmap.
 Not only will we set out the specific steps you need to take to become a data analyst; we’ll also give you a good overview of what a data analyst actually does, and show you the most important hard and soft skills you’ll need in order to be successful (and employable) in the field.
 And, because the past two years have been rather extraordinary, we’ll look at the impact it’s had on the industry and what you can expect as you launch your data career in 2022 and beyond.

 In this article, you’ll find the following sections: